-Select Global Search or a Holocaust/World War II era, 1939-1945, or Rwandan Tutsi Genocide, 1994 experience group (by clicking the option button next to the specific group or the group name itself).
-For more information on the collections available in the Visual History Archive, see the Collections section on page 3.
+Select Global Search or one of the nine experience groups (by clicking the option button next to the specific group or the group name itself).

 The Global Search allows you to search on biographical information, such as name, place of birth, date of birth, interview location, and so on, common to all interviews as pictured at right.